 This hurdle of saving for a down payment is something we understand deeply at Options.
-It’s why our entire mission is to help people purchase an Options condo with down payment support through the Options Ready Program.
+It’s why we’ve made it our mission to help people purchase an Options home with down payment support through the Options Ready Program.
 While the Ready Program helps you access up to 15% of a condo’s sale price as a shared equity down payment, you still need to save up a down payment of 5% of your own money in order to purchase.

-It’s true that saving takes patience and discipline, but small changes can quickly amount to noticeable savings.
+Saving takes patience and discipline, but small changes can quickly build up your assets.
 That’s why we’ve assembled this list of helpful ideas to help accelerate your savings journey.

 Build a budget